Rude Health Porridge Championship Winner 2017: Native

 1 tbsp salted caramel (or white chocolate bone marrow truffles from Native)

-Vanilla ice cream (or frozen yogurt)
+Vanilla ice cream (or frozen yoghurt)

 10 sea buckthorn berries